Curvature of the chiral phase transition line from the magnetic equation of state of (2+1)-flavor QCD: Introduction

 Close to the chiral limit, universal scaling relations allow the determination of the chiral phase transition temperature and its dependence on, e.g., the chemical potentials, which are a particular set of energy-like scaling fields coupled to energy-like observables \cite{Clarke:2020htu}.
 We will use a scaling ansatz for chiral observables to extract the curvature coefficients $\kappa_2^X$ and $\kappa_{11}^{XY}$, ignoring regular or sub-leading universal, correction-to-scaling contributions.
 This ansatz becomes exact when approaching the chiral limit.

 This paper is organized as follows.
 In Section II we present some details on the calculational set up used for this work.
 In Section III we introduce several chiral observables and discuss universal properties of (2+1)-flavor QCD near the chiral limit.
 Section IV gives an update on the determination of the chiral phase transition temperature at vanishing chemical potentials, using three sets of susceptibilities that define three different sets of pseudo-critical temperatures.
 In this section we also present a determination of the non-universal scale parameter $z_0$, which is needed to define the leading universal part of chiral observables entering the magnetic equation of state.
 In Section V we present our results on curvature coefficients calculated in conserved charge and conserved flavor basis.
 Section VI is devoted to a discussion of the dependence of the chiral phase transition temperature on the value of the strange quark mass.
 We finally give our conclusions in Section VII.
-In two appendices we give some details on the determination of the leading order coefficient $s_1(T,H)$ that relates the strangeness and baryon chemical potentials in strangeness neutral systems, followed by a discussion about the sub-leading correction-to-scaling terms that contribute to all thermodynamic observables close to the chiral limit.
+In three appendices we give some details on finite volume effects in the vicinity of the chiral phase transition temperature (App.~\ref{app:finitevol}), a discussion about the sub-leading correction-to-scaling terms that contribute to all thermodynamic observables close to the chiral limit (App.~\ref{app:cts}) and present the determination of the leading order coefficient $s_1(T,H)$ that relates the strangeness and baryon chemical potentials in strangeness neutral systems (App.~\ref{app:s1}).